NVIDIA/mig-parted/deployments/systemd/README.md

 $ nvidia-mig-parted apply --mode-only -f examples/config.yaml -c custom-config ...
 ```
+**Note**: As is the case with the regular use of `apply`, it may be required to
+explicitly specify the hooks file as `/etc/nvidia-mig-manager/hooks.yaml` or
+ensure that the `MIG_PARTED_HOOKS_FILE` environment variable is forwarded when
+executing the command with `sudo`.

 Under the hood, `nvidia-mig-parted` will scan the selected configuration and
 only apply the `mig-enabled` directive for each GPU (skipping configuration of